 From spotting hazards on your property to learning about safe limits of approach, here's how you can keep safety top of mind on the farm.

 Did you know that the weather can affect the height and depth of power lines over time?
 Here are the facts.

 Think power line contacts are few and far between?
-Think again.Keep track of overhead and underground contacts occurring across Alberta.
+Think again.See the overhead and underground contacts occurring near you.

 Make sure everyone on your worksite keeps safety top of mind.

 Book a power line safety awareness session at your worksite.